Rosen-Team-B/Rosen_B_2/rosen_backend/README.md

 ## Running the App from a Docker Instance

-`cd App`
+`cd rosen_backend`

 Use this command in terminal to navigate to the App for both frontend and backend.

 `docker-compose build`

 This will build the container and install all dependencies.
-Run this command when docker desktop is active.
+Run this command when docker desktop is active and if containers are not already made.

 `docker-compose up`

-Active container go to http://localhost:3000/
+Frontend container go to http://localhost:3000/

+Backend container go to http://localhost:8000/videoUpload

 `docker-compose down`